spatialos/gdk-for-unity/docs/content/entity-templates.md

 }
 ```

 You can use this entity template to spawn a Creature entity.
-This can be done either using the [MonoBehaviour](gameobject/world-commands.md) or [ECS](ecs/world-commands.md) workflow.
+This can be done using the [MonoBehaviour](gameobject/world-commands.md) or [ECS](ecs/world-commands.md) workflow.

 ------